 What resonates with people in mobile video advertising?
 And how is that different from what resonates on TV?
 Nobody knows.
 The best way to try to understand this emerging mobile world is to experiment: Put creative out there and see what people respond to in meaningful, measurable ways.

-Using YouTube TrueView, an ad format that allows people to choose if they want to watch or skip an ad, we tested three alternate cuts of the same story to understand what makes an ad worth watching.
-We also used Google's Brand Lift solution to gather metrics like ad recall and brand awareness, which helped us understand if particular cuts were more impactful than others.
+Using YouTube TrueView, an ad format that allows people to choose if they want to watch or skip an ad, we tested three alternative cuts of the same story to understand what makes an ad worth watching.
+We also used Google's Brand Lift solution to gather metrics like ad recall and brand awareness, which helped us understand if particular cuts had a greater impact than others.
 Our key question with these experiments was simply: What makes an ad unskippable?

 An experiment in video advertising: "The Mobile Recut"